 Their Story Matters with Sara Troy and her guest Caprice Hogg aired July 28th

-We live in a world of assumption and judgement and we do not look further into what is possible from within ourselves and others.
-We are all capable of being great we all are given a gift that is our purpose, and no matter what the life’s challenge is, we can embrace that path for it is our destiny.
+We live in a world of assumption and judgment and we do not look further into what is possible from within ourselves and others.
+We are all capable of being great we all are given a gift that is our purpose, and no matter what life’s challenge is, we can embrace that path for it is our destiny.
 Caprice who has Muscular Dystrophy but does not let anything hold her back from the wonderful divine path chosen for her with her art.

 Caprice first picked up her paintbrush in 1994 and quickly discovered a hidden talent.
-She studied with artists Karen Hersey and Keith Smith and soon found herself in a world of colourful oils, shapes and art techniques.
+She studied with artists Karen Hersey and Keith Smith and soon found herself in a world of colourful oils, shapes, and art techniques.
 Her insatiable thirst for knowledge of art has become an obsession as Caprice eagerly reads each and every art book she can get her hands on.

 In 1998, Caprice’s first solo exhibition gave her the confidence and courage to pursue painting as a full-time career.
-She has continued to exhibit on an ongoing basis and her works are now in private and corporate collections in Western and Eastern Canada, United States, Europe and New Zealand.
+She has continued to exhibit on an ongoing basis and her works are now in private and corporate collections in Western and Eastern Canada, the United States, Europe, and New Zealand.
 Caprice works and exhibits her paintings from her Studio Gallery located in Kimberley, British Columbia, Canada.

 Caprice prefers selling directly to her clients, as it allows her to get to know the unique people who purchase her work.
 You are welcome to view Caprice’s paintings at her Studio Gallery in Kimberley, British Columbia.